Skip to main content

 "How good and pleasant it is when God's people live together in unity!
 For there the Lord bestows his blessing, even life forevermore."

-The early church demonstrated coalition ministry practically.
-Acts 2:44-47 describes believers sharing resources, meeting together daily, functioning as unified community.
+The early church embodied this kind of unity practically.
+Acts 2:44–47 describes believers sharing resources, meeting together daily, functioning as a unified community.
 The result?
 "The Lord added to their number daily those who were being saved."

 The Outpouring Network provides the digital infrastructure that enables churches to work together effectively.
-This platform exists to facilitate coalition ministry—nothing more, nothing less.
+This platform exists to facilitate the work of the Body — nothing more, nothing less.

-Churches, ministries, and organizations can create profiles and connect with coalition partners in their city.
+Churches, ministries, and organizations can create profiles and connect with alliance partners in their city.

 Event Coordination

-Plan, promote, and execute coalition evangelistic events at scales individual churches cannot achieve.
+Plan, promote, and execute citywide evangelistic events at scales individual churches cannot achieve.

 Strategic Training

-Access proven coalition-building strategies, prayer warfare tactics, and systematic outreach methodologies.
+Access proven alliance-building strategies, prayer warfare tactics, and systematic outreach methodologies.

 Connection & Discussion